 You can quickly transform a closet into a pantry in no time!
 For example, turn a coat closet into a pantry with this idea that takes only an hour to complete!
 For example, if you are in a house without a pantry, you can convert a room behind the kitchen into a laundry room and pantry.

-Another option is if you have a closet underneath the stairs in the corner of our kitchen, which would be ideal for converting into a makeshift pantry!
-Below are some ideas if you are looking for ways to make a pantry out of a closet.
+Another option is if you have a closet underneath the stairways in the corner of our kitchen, which would be ideal for converting into a makeshift pantry!
+Below are some ideas if you are looking for how to make a pantry out of a closet?

 How to make a pantry out of a closet – Ingenious Organizing Concepts